Yap Ah Loy: As Kapitan of Kuala Lumpur

 Yap's victory at Kuala Lumpur in 1873 placed him in a strong political position, and he was almost supreme in the interior of the state.
 However, Kuala Lumpur was gutted during the war and the mines flooded.
 Yap then set about rebuilding the town and rejuvenating the mining industry.
 He also improved the roads linking Kuala Lumpur with adjacent mining areas and other settlements.
 A slump in tin price mid 1870s however caused severe financial difficulties.
 He started a brick-making venture at Brickfields, as well as a tapioca plantation although that proved a costly failure.
 By the late 1870s he was in considerable debt and said to be almost bankrupt.
 However, a rise in the price of tin in 1879 improved his financial position as well as securing the future of Kuala Lumpur.

 Yap's achievement in the postwar recovery of the mining industry established Kuala Lumpur as the economic centre of the peninsula.
 As the acknowledged leader of the Chinese community, he was given the powers similar to a Malay ruling chief by the British, except for the right to tax, a restriction he easily evaded.
-Through his control of the tin market, his ownership of local "farms" (monopolies on the sale of items such as opium and exclusive control of activities such as gambling, prostitution, racketeering and loan sharking), and his diverse business interests, he amassed a considerable personal fortune.
+Through his control of the tin market and his diverse business interests, he amassed a considerable personal fortune.

 In 1879, the first British resident (government advisor) was assigned to Kuala Lumpur, and from that time the power of the Kapitan began to be undermined.
 None of Yap Ah Loy's successors approached his power and independence of action.